Promote the Survival and Continuing Vitality of Native American Languages

 How are proposals selected?

-Specific criteria for selecting proposals for funding are stated in each FOA.
-In general, proposals are evaluated on the basis of relevance to program objectives as stated in the FOA, project viability, community support, reasonable cost estimates, and qualifications of applicant organization and personnel.
+The criteria for selecting proposals will be published in the NOFOs.
+In general, proposals are evaluated on the basis of relevance to program objectives as stated in the NOFO, project viability, community support, reasonable cost estimates, and qualifications of applicant organization and personnel.
+For ARP in general, proposals are evaluated to ensure projects align with one of the five domains that will preserve and protect the vitality of the applicant's native language during and after the COVID-19 pandemic, and document the status of their living language.

 How may assistance be used?

-Grant awards under this program are for projects that contribute to the social development and self-sufficiency of native communities through the preservation and maintenance of Native American languages.
-ANA recognizes that applicants have varying levels of capacity and knowledge for language preservation and maintenance techniques and programs.
-Funds may be used for activities related to the preservation of Native American languages including: collecting and organizing data to assess a community's Native American language status; planning and implementing an immersion, master/apprentice, or distance learning model; training and certifying teachers, interpreters, or translators in a Native American language; developing, printing, and disseminating materials to be used for the teaching and enhancement of a Native American language.
+Funds may be used for activities related to the preservation of Native American languages including: collecting and organizing data to assess a community's Native American language status; planning and implementing an immersion, master/apprentice, or distance learning model; training and certifying teachers, interpreters, or translators in a Native American language; and developing, printing, and disseminating materials to be used for the teaching and enhancement of a Native American language.
 This is a discretionary grant program subject to restrictions at 45 CFR Part 75.

 What are the requirements after being awarded this opportunity?